-The manager will maintain the portfolio duration within +/- 25% of the Bloomberg Barclays U.S. Aggregate Bond Index duration at all times.
+The manager will maintain the portfolio duration within +/- 25% of the benchmark duration at all times.

 Diversification

 No more than 5% of the portfolio assets may be invested in any individual issuer with the exception of securities issued or guaranteed by the U.S. Government, its agencies, and Government Sponsored Enterprises.